couchbaselabs/docs-ng/content/couchbase-manual-2.2/introduction-to-couchbase-server.markdown

 data bucket during compaction by setting a timed interval.
 For setting the purge
 interval:

- * In Web Console, see [Enabling Auto-Compaction](#couchbase-admin-web-console-settings-autocompaction).
+ * In Web Console, see [Using Web Console, Enabling Auto-Compaction](#couchbase-admin-web-console-settings-autocompaction).

- * You can also change this interval via REST, see [Enabling Auto-Compaction](#couchbase-admin-web-console-settings-autocompaction).
+ * You can also change this interval via REST, see [Using REST API, Setting Auto-Compaction](#couchbase-admin-rest-auto-compaction).

 <a id="couchbase-introduction-architecture-ejection-eviction"></a>